top of page

 Managing Director & Campus Education Coordinator

-Griffin Shamash is the founder and managing director for the Drug Awareness Foundation.
-He is in his senior year at McCombs School of Business at UT Austin, where he is studying Finance.
-Griffin represents his college on the University’s lacrosse team, and is also an Investment Analyst in the University finance club.
-After losing his brother in October of 2018, Griffin has dedicated his time to running operations and helping to organize educational events for Moms Against Drugs.
-In college, Griffin has made it his goal to distribute Narcan and fentanyl testing strips across UT Austin's campus, and has helped to fight overdose through speeches and demonstrations.
+Griffin Shamash is one of the founders and managing director for the Drug Awareness Foundation.
+He graduated from McCombs School of Business at UT Austin, where he studied Finance.
+Griffin represented his college on the University’s lacrosse team, and was also an Investment Analyst in the University finance club.
+He is now working at BlackRock in Atlanta.
+After losing his brother in October of 2018, Griffin dedicated his time to running operations and helping to organize educational events for Moms Against Drugs.
+In college, Griffin made it his goal to distribute Narcan and fentanyl testing strips across UT Austin's campus, and has helped to fight overdose through speeches and demonstrations.
 Griffin is dedicated to stopping the opioid epidemic.

 Lori Lahman